rdeioris/glTFRuntime-docs/Tutorials/RetargetingRPMAndMixamo.md

 ![MixamoResult](RetargetingRPMAndMixamo_Data/MixamoResult.PNG?raw=true "MixamoResult")

-This Tutorial will guide you into loading a ReadyPlayerMe character at runtime and applying a Mixamo Animation over it (included root motion).
+This Tutorial will guide you into loading a ReadyPlayerMe character at runtime and applying a Mixamo Animation over it (included root motion, if required).

-The Animation is converted to a glb file using Blender, so you can load animation at runtime too.
+The Animation is converted to a glb file using Blender, so you can load animations at runtime too.

-Everything will be done with Blueprints but you can obviously accomplish the same result with C++ too.
+Everything will be done with Blueprints but you can obviously accomplish the same results with C++ too.

 We will not use the provided glTFRuntimeAssetActor but we will load everything manually to have full control (and better understanding) over the workflow.